Paul the Apostle: In Judaism

 Jewish interest in Paul is a recent phenomenon.
 Before the positive historical reevaluations of Jesus by some Jewish thinkers in the 18th and 19th centuries, he had hardly featured in the popular Jewish imagination, and little had been written about him by the religious leaders and scholars.
 Arguably, he is absent from the Talmud and rabbinical literature, although he makes an appearance in some variants of the medieval polemic Toledot Yeshu (as a particularly effective spy for the rabbis).
 The Karaite scholar Jacob Qirqisani also believed that Paul created Christianity by introducing the doctrine of Trinitarianism.

 However, with Jesus no longer regarded as the paradigm of gentile Christianity, Paul's position became more important in Jewish historical reconstructions of their religion's relationship with Christianity.
 He has featured as the key to building barriers (e.g. Heinrich Graetz and Martin Buber) or bridges (e.g. Isaac Mayer Wise and Claude G. Montefiore) in interfaith relations, as part of an intra-Jewish debate about what constitutes Jewish authenticity (e.g. Joseph Klausner and Hans Joachim Schoeps), and on occasion as a dialogical partner (e.g. Richard L. Rubenstein and Daniel Boyarin).
 Boyarin in particular reads Paul as a 'Jewish thinker', one who 'lived and died convinced he was a Jew living out Judaism.'

 He features in an oratorio (by Felix Mendelssohn), a painting (by Ludwig Meidner) and a play (by Franz Werfel), and there have been several novels about Paul (by Shalom Asch and Samuel Sandmel).
 Jewish philosophers (including Baruch Spinoza, Leo Shestov, and Jacob Taubes) and Jewish psychoanalysts (including Sigmund Freud and Hanns Sachs) have engaged with the apostle as one of the most influential figures in Western thought.
 Scholarly surveys of Jewish interest in Paul include those by Hagner 1980, Meissner 1996, Langton 2010, Langton 2011a and Langton 2011b.

 In Gnosticism

-In the 2nd (and possibly late 1st) century, Gnosticism was a competing religious tradition to Christianity which shared some elements of theology.
+Gnosticism is a modern umbrella term referring to a variety of religious and philosophical traditions that developed among early Christian sects in the 2nd (and possibly late 1st) century.
+These traditions would come to be viewed as heretical by proto-orthodox Christians.

+Paul's epistles were popular among Gnostics for a number of reasons.
+For one, Paul claimed to have received his gospel directly by revelation from God - a claim that appealed to Gnostics, who maintained that they received gnosis, or knowledge, from Christ.
+Additionally, Paul referred to some church members as "having knowledge" (Greek: τὸν ἔχοντα γνῶσιν, ton ekonta gnosin).
+His epistles were read by the Naassenes, Cainites, and Valentinians, with Valentinians claiming that Valentinus was a student of Theudas, and Theudas a student of Paul.
+Additionally, James Dunn notes that, at times, Paul affirmed views that were closer to Gnosticism than proto-orthodox Christianity.

-Elaine Pagels concentrated on how the Gnostics interpreted Paul's letters and how evidence from gnostic sources may challenge the assumption that Paul wrote his letters to combat "gnostic opponents" and to repudiate their statement that they possess secret wisdom.
-In her reading, the Gnostics considered Paul as one of their own.
+Elaine Pagels writes that evidence from Gnostic sources may challenge the assumption that Paul wrote his letters to combat "gnostic opponents."
+Instead, she argues that Paul could be considered a proto-Gnostic and a proto-Catholic.